nasa/icarous/Modules/README.md

   which in turn is a symbolic link to the actual library `libwrap.so.x.x.x`.

 ### Multilib
-- Make sure g++multlib, gcc-multilib are installed/updated.
+- Make sure g++-multilib, gcc-multilib are installed/updated.

 ### Compiling 32-bit version of nlopt
 Since cFS works with 32-bit binaries, nlopt should be compiled for use on a 32 bit architecture.